Muslim Brotherhood in Syria: History

 Once the second most important branch of the Muslim Brotherhood, the Syrian Ikhwan had two wings – the relatively moderate Damascus wing and the militant Aleppo wing.
 Becoming more revolutionary and radical in the 1960s and 1970s, they aimed to overthrow the Ba'athist government that controlled Syria.
 In Egypt, splinter groups inspired by Sayyid Qutb were growing more violent and militant than the mainline Brotherhood.
-In Syria, the entire organization was effected, as the internally divided leadership failed to contain the radicalization to the splinter groups.
+In Syria, the entire organization was affected, as the internally divided leadership failed to contain the radicalization to the splinter groups.
 Even though the leadership publicly disavowed the radical elements, they were unable to contain the radicalization of the group because were mostly in exile due to the brutality and violent repression of the Syrian government.

 The Muslim Brotherhood in Syria was founded in the mid-1940s by Mustafa al-Siba'i and Muhammad al-Mubarak al-Tayyib, who were friends and colleagues of the founder of Egypt's Muslim Brotherhood, Hassan al-Banna.
 In the first years of Syrian independence the Syrian Muslim Brotherhood was part of the legal opposition, and in the 1961 parliamentary elections it won ten seats.
 After the 1963 coup brought the secularist, pan-Arabist Ba'ath Party to power, it was banned.
 The Brotherhood played a major role in the mainly Sunni-based resistance movement that opposed the secular Ba'ath Party, (since 1971 dominated by the Alawite Assad family, adding a religious element to its conflict with the Brotherhood).
 This conflict developed into an armed struggle in the late 1970s that climaxed in the Hama uprising of 1982, when thousands were killed by the military.

 Membership in the Syrian Brotherhood became a capital offence in Syria in the 1980 (under Law No. 49) and the Brotherhood was crushed, though it retained a network of support in the country, of unknown strength, and had external headquarters in London and Cyprus.
 In recent years it has renounced violence and adopted a reformist platform, calling for the establishment of a pluralistic, democratic political system.
 For many years the leader of the Syrian Muslim Brotherhood was Ali Sadreddine Al-Bayanouni, who lives as a political refugee in London.